-- a child 15-years-old or under - a child over 15-years-old, where there is medical / social work evidence that full-time care is required - an adult with recognised physical/mental disability where there is medical / social work evidence that full-time care is required - an elderly relative requiring full-time care.
+- a child 16-years-old or under - a child over 16-years-old, where there is medical / social work evidence that full-time care is required - an adult with recognised physical/mental disability where there is medical / social work evidence that full-time care is required - an elderly relative requiring full-time care.

-A carer is defined as a responsible person over 16-years-old who does not normally live with the councillor as part of that family and is not a member of the immediate family.
-A specialist carer is a qualified person who is needed where it is essential to have professional assistance.
-Receipts must be obtained from specialist carers and must accompany the claim form and Councillors may claim only one DCA for each instance of childcare/carer service.
+For the purposes of this allowance, a carer is defined as a responsible person over 16-years-old who does not normally live with the councillor as part of that household; and is not a parent/guardian of the dependent child.

+A specialist carer is defined as a qualified person who is needed where it is essential to have professional assistance.
+Receipts must be obtained from specialist carers and must accompany the claim form.